 - check out The Poynter Institute's list of internships

-You do not have to earn credit for an internship, but some internships require that you earn credit.
-If you'd like to earn credit for an internship, you can take a one credit course, Jour 3996, which is supervised by an HSJMC faculty mentor.
-To find out more about how to register for Jour 3996, you can read SJMC internship policy or stop by the Student Services Office in 110 Murphy Hall.
+Some internships require that you earn credit, or you may wish to make the most of your internship experience through personal reflection.
+If you'd like to earn credit for an internship, you can take a one credit course, Jour 3896, which is supervised by an HSJMC faculty mentor.

 If you are taking part in an unpaid internship, consider applying for the CLA Undergraduate Internship Scholarship.